SerZhyAle/FastMediaSorter_mobile/README.md

 ### Sorting Screen

--   **Navigate**: Swipe left or right to browse through images.
+-   **Navigate**: Swipe left or right to browse through media.
--   **Copy/Move/Delete**: Use the colored buttons at the bottom to sort the current image.
+-   **Copy/Move/Delete**: Use the colored buttons at the bottom to sort the current file.
 These operations can be enabled or disabled in **Settings**.
 -   **Destinations**: Configure up to 10 sort destinations in the **Settings → Sort to..** tab.

 ## Build from Source